Paul Hammant's Blog: Interface Builder's Alternative Lisp timeline

 The ExperTelligence team showed the first ExperLisp version of IB to Steve Jobs.
 Jobs was initially not sure whether the technology was an advance over HyperCard (also unreleased at that stage).
 Thirty minutes later, Jobs was a convert.
 Bill Gates was also shown (as mentioned) and Denny actually did that demo.
 This initial version of IB saved “resource forks” in binary in a Mac specified format.
 There’s a possibility that there was some brittleness to that over time, if library/framework/package/OS upgrades were considered.
 Binary was not inspectable or editable outside the IB toolchain.

 NeXT and Apple’s versions

 The first shipping version of IB from NeXT saved in .nib format.
 Some yeas later Apple changes this to .xib which is what we have today.
 The latter is human readable, source-control compatible, and if you’re insane - editable outside of the IB application.

-This Action! derivative was outside Apple/NeXT, in conjunction with Texas Instruments.
+This Action! derivative was made outside Apple/NeXT, and in conjunction with Texas Instruments.
 I can’t help but feel that Lisp is a better markup language that any of (chronological order) ‘serialized binary resource forks’, plists (.nib), XML (.xib), or even today’s HTML.

 What’s not shown in the video is the markup code outside of the design tool.
 Specifically that Lisp DSL that could be round-trip edited in Vi/Emacs etc. Given this was a hopefully pretty-printed format of Lisp, I’ll claim it was source-control compatible from the outset.
-I hope Denny finds some example source and discussed it some more.
-To me, Action! is one the “holy grail” items from the history of user interfaces, if not IT more generally.
+I hope Denny finds some example source and discusses it some more.
+To me, Action! is one the “holy grail” items from the history of user interfaces, if not Information Technology more generally.